Simulating Fokker-Planck equations via mean field control of score-based normalizing flows: Introduction

 An algorithm for simulating the FP equation can be designed from a mean field control (MFC) problem.
 The MFC models the optimal control of interacting particles' trajectories by minimizing a cost functional, which has wide applications in finance \cite{carmona2021deep}, epidemic control \cite{lee2021controlling}, and statistical physics \cite{bertini2015macroscopic}.
 In particular, the MFC for simulating the FP equation can be viewed as minimizing a discrepancy loss to learn the system’s dynamics, which is also known as the flow matching problem \cite{li2023self,albergo2023stochastic,lindsey2025mne}.
 Here, the diffusion in the FP equation can be represented using the score function, which is the gradient of the logarithm of the probability density function.
 Using the score function, the FP equation can be reformulated as a continuity equation for a deterministic dynamic.
 As a result, one needs to solve an MFC problem involving the score function, which matches the velocity fields for the continuity equation.
 In practice, efficiently computing the score function along trajectories remains a computational challenge.

 In recent years, the machine learning communities have introduced normalizing flows \cite{rezende2015variational} and neural ordinary differential equations (ODEs) \cite{chen2018neural} for modeling and approximating deterministic dynamical systems.
 Normalizing flows construct a sequence of invertible push-forward maps that sequentially transfer one probability distribution into another, enabling flexible density estimation.
 Neural ODEs interpret the limit of residual neural networks as continuous-time dynamical systems.
 Despite their empirical success, these approaches' scalability and convergence behaviors are still not fully understood, particularly in stochastic systems, such as complex physical and chaotic systems.
-Recently, new methods have been proposed to estimate score functions via deterministic ODEs governed by learned velocity fields \cite{shen2022self, zhou2024score}, which is known as the score-based normalizing flow.
+Recently, new methods have been proposed to estimate score functions via deterministic ODEs governed by learned velocity fields \cite{shen2022self, zhou2025score}, which is known as the score-based normalizing flow.
 These models bridge stochastic dynamics with deterministic control through score-based transformations. {\em A natural question arises: Can we apply the score-based neural ODE to simulate the general FP equations of Langevin dynamics?}

 This work proposes an MFC framework for simulating FP equations using score-based normalizing flows.
 We formulate flow matching for the FP equation as a MFC problem, where the stochastic dynamics are converted into deterministic ones using the score function.
 We introduce score-based neural ODEs and score-based normalizing flows as efficient tools for approximating score functions and modeling the evolution of probability densities.
 The deterministic velocity field is parameterized via neural networks and optimized by minimizing a variational discrepancy loss.
 Our framework enables accurate computation of key quantities such as the free energy and its dissipation.
-We provide a convergence analysis for the Ornstein–-Uhlenbeck (OU) process.
 Numerical experiments on Langevin dynamics, underdamped Langevin dynamics (ULDs), and various chaotic systems validate the effectiveness of our proposed algorithms.
 These experiments confirm that our approach accurately captures the density evolution and reliably computes free energy and its dissipation over time.
+We provide a convergence analysis for the Ornstein–-Uhlenbeck (OU) process.